 The Easterseals Disability Film Challenge is a weekend-long filmmaking contest, originally launched in 2014 by actor, now also ESSC Board Member, Nic Novicki.
 Open to all, the challenge provides a platform for new voices in the entertainment industry.

-The 2018 Easterseals Disability Film Challenge will be held the weekend of April 13-15, 2018, and the early registration begins on Friday, December 1, 2017.
+The 2019 Easterseals Disability Film Challenge will be held the weekend of April 5-7, 2019, and registration is open until Wednesday, April 3.

-Winners – who will be announced at a red-carpet event May 10, hosted by United Talent Agency in Beverly Hills – are awarded industry mentorships; the opportunity to screen their film at the Los Angeles-based HollyShorts Film Festival (August 9-18), an Academy Award-qualifying competition; as well as cash awards and other desirable prizes.
+Winners are awarded industry mentorships; the opportunity to screen their film at the Los Angeles-based HollyShorts Film Festival (August 8-17), an Academy Award-qualifying competition; as well as cash awards and other desirable prizes.